 To slow or stop the spread, the Pennsylvania Department of Agriculture imposed a quarantine regulating the movement of plants, plant-based materials and outdoor household items out of the quarantine area.
 The latest counties under quarantine can be found on Pennsylvania Department of Agriculture’s website.

-If you find any life stage of spotted lanternfly in a municipality where it is known to exist, you should try to destroy it.
+If you find any life stage of spotted lanternfly in a municipality where it is already known to exist, you should try to destroy it.

 Penn State's College of Agricultural Sciences and Penn State Extension are at the forefront of education and research aimed at stopping the spread of this exotic species.
 Following are resources to help growers, property owners and others understand how to identify the insect, what to do if they find it and how to comply with agency regulations.